Leslie Mean is a 26-year-old single white female who presents to the PA school admissions committee on her first attempt

 When asking the question: What do I need to do to get into PA school?
 You would be smart to talk to Leslie.

 Leslie is a hypothetical PA school applicant who went on to become a PA school student, an entirely average PA school student.

-She also embodies what PA school's all across the country are looking for at this very moment.
+She also embodies what PA schools across the country are looking for at this very moment.

 How do I know this?

-Because the most recent data from the PAEA semi-annual report, representing responses from over 85% of PA programs detailing characteristics of applicants and students enrolled in PA school, show that they are filling their seats with Leslie.
+Because the most recent data from the PAEA semi-annual report, representing responses from over 85% of PA programs detailing characteristics of the 27,283 PA school applicants and 8,802 students accepted in PA school, show that they are filling their seats with Leslie.

 Does this mean you have to be just like Leslie to get into PA school?

-Absolutely not, first of all, factors such as race, age, ethnicity, etc. are of no importance and you certainly don't have to be female to get into PA school (I am living proof).
+Absolutely not, first, factors such as race, age, ethnicity, etc. are of no importance and you certainly don't have to be female to get into PA school (I am living proof).

 Thus, take a good look at Leslie and focus on factors that you can control to differentiate yourself, like your academic standing, your experience, your volunteer activities, your references, and your essay.

-If you set the bar at Leslie, and end up being a Mother Theresa, I am pretty sure you will be accepted into PA School, although I have no data on religious preference and PA school acceptance rates. 🙂
+If you set the bar at Leslie, and end up being a Mother Theresa, I am fairly sure you will be accepted into PA school, although I have no data on religious preference and PA school acceptance rates. 🙂